Leomelati/Python_Challenge/README.md

 # Python_Challenge
-Codes that I used to solve the "pythonchallenge.com" challenges
+These are the codes that I used to solve the challenges in the site "pythonchallenge.com".

+I think that can be something good for study Python.